 The erbium laser is used more specifically for certain types of treatments.
 It is most commonly used for removing the shallowest lines and wrinkles on your face, but can also be used for different areas of your body, including your hands and chest.
 A lot of people prefer the erbium laser to the CO2 laser because the recovery period is significantly shorter.
 The erbium laser minimizes the amount of burning to tissue surrounding the targeted area and therefore, has fewer side effects.
 If you want to avoid swelling and redness and have a recovery period of around only one week, you should ask a laser resurfacing specialist if the erbium laser is the right method for your condition.
 The other great thing about the erbium laser is that is works a lot better on darker skin tones.

 Like any procedure, whether or not it is right for you and which specific method is right will depend on a lot of factors.
+Make sure you have enough money saved up to get the best procedure for your needs, and a qualified doctor.
+If you need help saving up, try a safe investment program like precious metals and gold iras at www.capitalirapartners.com.
 For the best results, you should take advantage of consultations with one or two doctors before having the procedure done.